To help climate migrants, Bangladesh takes back land from the sea

 According to the Intergovernmental Panel on Climate Change, global sea levels could rise by as much as 98 centimeters (more than 3 feet) by 2100.
 And a 2012 report by Unnayan Onneshan, a Bangladesh think-tank, states that sea level rise in Bangladesh’s coastal region could exceed that estimate and hit one meter by 2100.

-That would affect 25,000 square kilometer of land (17.5 percent of the country’s total land) and displace an estimated 31.5 million people, the report said.
+That would affect 25,000 square kilometre of land (17.5 percent of the country’s total land) and displace an estimated 31.5 million people, the report said.

 "Bangladesh is experiencing adverse impacts of climate change,” said Khan of the CEGIS.
 “Land reclamation would being a good solution in dealing with future climate migrant crises.”